Why Most People Never Escape Mediocrity (Even When They Try)

 - Slow progress

-And because these feelings don’t match the expectation of “improvement should feel good,” they are often interpreted as a warning sign.
+And because these feelings don’t match the expectation that “improvement should feel good,” they’re often mistaken for a warning sign.

-But discomfort is not a signal of failure.
+But discomfort is not a sign of failure.
+It’s a sign that something is unfamiliar.

-The problem is that most people expect progress to feel immediately positive.
-So when things feel difficult, uncertain, or clumsy in the beginning, they assume they’re doing something wrong.
+The problem is that most people expect progress to feel positive right away.
+So when things feel difficult, uncertain, or clumsy in the beginning, they assume they must be doing something wrong.

-In reality, that early discomfort is often the transition phase between old patterns and new ones.
+In reality, that early discomfort is often just the transition period between old patterns and new ones.

-However, instead of staying with it, many people quit too early — right when change is starting to take shape but hasn’t stabilized yet.
+However, instead of sticking with it, many people give up too soon — right when change is starting to take shape but hasn’t become stable yet.

 One reason mediocrity is so persistent is that it doesn’t punish you immediately.

-There is no sudden breakdown or obvious signal that forces change.
-Instead, things tend to continue in a way that feels normal and manageable.
+There’s no sudden collapse or obvious signal forcing you to change.
+Instead, life keeps moving in a way that feels normal and manageable.

 From day to day: